 Does our galactic disk look like this?

 Our Milky Way has a high concentration closely packed stars in the central bulge (also known as the nucleus).
-The very center of our Milky Way holds a supermassive black hole (designated Sagittarius A* - pronounced “Sagittarius A-star”).
+The very center of our Milky Way holds a supermassive black hole (designated Sagittarius A* - pronounced “Sagittarius A-star” or simply Sgr A*).
 Although its mass is far below the value found in other galaxies, any black hole with a mass of several million solar masses has to sound impressive.
 Recently astronomers discovered stellar mass black holes lurking in the center of our galaxy in the vicinity of Sgr A*.
 All were discovered because they had a visible binary companion.
 This suggests there may be thousands of stellar mass black holes in this region.
 Story here.

 The orbits of several stars around the supermassive black hole (Sgr A*) in the nucleus of our galaxy.